citp/privacy-policy-historical/v/vo/vou/vouchercodes.co.uk.md

 We have further committed to refer unresolved privacy complaints under the US-EU Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit the BBB EU SAFE HARBOR web site at www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.

-By submitting your personal data, you agree to this transfer, storing or processing.
+By submitting your personal data and thus agreeing to this privacy policy, you agree to this transfer, storing or processing.
 Your express consent shall be required if the collection and transfer is of sensitive data.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy policy.
 Please note that third parties may independently collect data about you, including your IP address, information about the websites you visit and the links you click, through cookies, clicks on links, or other means when you visit or view ads on the Website or the App.

 All information you provide to us is stored on our (or our third party service providers’) secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Website or our App, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.